-Uni fees to rise to £9,250: What does this mean for you?
+Uni fees to rise: What does this mean for you?

-The government has announced that from 2017, unis in England and Wales will be allowed to rise tuition fees above £9,000.
+The government has announced that from 2017, unis in England should be allowed to rise tuition fees above £9,000.
 But how will this affect you?

 Credit Andrew Wales – Flickr

-It’s been a pretty tough week for students!
-On Tuesday, we had to endure listening to Jo Johnson defend retrospective changes to student loan terms – a move that would’ve been considered illegal had it not been the government themselves making the change.
+It’s been a pretty tough few months for students!
+First, we had to endure listening to Jo Johnson defend retrospective changes to student loan terms – a move that would’ve been considered illegal had it not been the government themselves making the change.

 We learned that apparently the change is able to go through because it says somewhere on page 3 of the loan contract that the ‘terms can change at any time’.
 Great!

-And as if that wasn’t enough to ruffle students’ feathers, on Wednesday unis across the country started advertising next year’s tuition fees as above the official cap of £9,000, before it’s even finished being debated in parliament (although we knew a hike was on the cards).
+And as if that wasn’t enough to ruffle students’ feathers, shortly after unis across the country started advertising next year’s tuition fees as above the official cap of £9,000, before it’s even gone through parliament (although we knew a hike was on the cards).

-This increase will be calculated using a ‘forecast inflation’ of 2.8%, meaning that unis currently charging £9,000 will be able to charge £9,250 next academic year, and part-time students are likely to pay £6,935 instead of £6,750.
+They announced that they were allowing universities to increase fees by the forecast inflation of 2.8%, meaning that those currently charging £9,000 will be able to charge £9,250 next academic year, and part-time students are likely to pay £6,935 instead of £6,750.

 There’s a lot going on at the moment, so there’s a lot to take in.
 But whilst students should be angry about these changes and the way the government has gone about it, it's important to be reassured that there’s very little that will change regarding how you pay back your loan (more on that later).